rusty-raven/bigspring/content/english/_index.md

     enable: true
     label: Video Demo
     link: 'https://youtu.be/JZoyotct2pg'
   content: It is doubtful this application will be free forever so why not give it a try while it is?
-Check out the one-minute introductory video and start applying E5C Analytics web application to your investing tool kit today!
+Check out the one-minute introductory video and start applying E5C Analytics' web application to your investing tool kit today!
   enable: true
   image: ""
   title: ready to get started?